A three-node cluster with Apache Kafka

 Place an SSH key for the project on the server for secure connection:

-1.1 If the SSH key for the project is not added to the cloud platform, click Add SSH Key, enter the key name, insert the public key in OpenSSH format, and click Add.
+1.1.
+If an SSH key for the project has not been added to the cloud platform, click Add SSH key, enter the key name, paste the public key in OpenSSH format, and click Add.

 -

-user — a user with unlimited rights to all actions on the system.2.2 Save the password in a safe place and do not transmit it in public.
+rootuser—a user with unrestricted privileges for any system action.2.2.
+Save the password in a secure place and do not share it in plain text.

 Additional settings